BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2024/docs/Machine_Learning_with_napari/interactive_pixel_classification/readme.md

 If the segmentation works well, consider backing up the `ObjectSegmenter.cl` file that has been saved.
 If you didn't change the file location before training, it will be located in the folder from where you started napari on the command line.

+## Extra exercise
+Train a new classifier for an image from the BBB007 dataset found in the [data folder of this repository](../../../data/BBBC007_batch/) and run predictions on another image.
+From the predictions result, infer how much your model could abstract and what could be done to make it more general.